CAASPP STAFF HUB

 - Follow site protocols on student breaks, emergencies, technical issues etc.

-- Ensure students are provided & assigned applicable Accessibility Resources/Test Settings BEFORE approving them in ANY session
+Ensure students are provided & assigned applicable Accessibility Resources/Test Settings BEFORE approving them in ANY session

-- For Designated Supports/Accomodations, you must select the View (eye icon) before approving applicable students in EACH session to verify.
+For Designated Supports/ Accomodations , you must select the View (eye icon) before approving applicable students in EACH session to verify.
 If they are not assigned appropriate settings, DO NOT APPROVE and report to Site Testing Coordinator.

-- Failure to do so can result in testing incident and delay students ability to test.
+Failure to do so can result in testing incident and delay students ability to test.

-- Ensure students are provided Non-Embedded Universal Tools
+- Ensure students are provided Non-Embedded Universal Tools based on their preference and the test (scratch paper etc.)

 Quickguide